gabeklein/expressive-mvc/README.md

 <h2 id="concept-compose">Basic composition</h2>

-Generally the goal of this library is to enable the use of only one hook on a per-component basis.
-However, it's good to know, there is nothing preventing you from calling `use` more than once, or making use of other hooks at the same time.
+Generally the goal of this library is to allow the use of just one hook per-component.
+However it's good to know, there is nothing preventing you from calling `use` more than once, or making use of other hooks at the same time.
 There's are better ways to do it, but calling multiple controllers can be a great way to separate concerns.

 ```js
   class PingController {